openstack/skyline-console/docs/en/test/3-0-how-to-edit-e2e-case.md

 4. Write cases for creating resources
 5. Write use cases for accessing resource details
 6. Write use cases corresponding to all operations of resources separately
-    - Generally, the use case of the `edit` operation is written at the back, and then the use case of the `delete` operation is written, so that you can test whether the editing is effective
+    - Generally, the use case of the `edit` operation is written later, and then the use case of the `delete` operation is written, so that you can test whether the editing is effective
 7. To delete associated resources, use the resource-deleting function provided in `resource-commands.js`, this is to make the resources in the test account as clean as possible after the test case is executed
    - Delete Floating IP